tannewt/wa-law.org/site/bill/2023-24/README.md

 * [HB 1951](hb/1951) - Algorithmic discrimination - H Prefiled
 * [HB 1949](hb/1949) - Including in the public safety employees' retirement system specified competency restoration workers at department of social and health services institutional and residential sites that serve civilly committed residents or serve patients under not guilty by reason of insanity findings. - H Prefiled
 * [HB 1944](hb/1944) - Running start for the trades - H Prefiled
-* [SB 5842](sb/5842) - Restricting the use of social security numbers by insurance companies for the purpose of determining child support debt. - S Prefiled
 * [SB 5841](sb/5841) - Requiring individuals convicted of offenses related to driving under the influence to pay financial support to minor children and dependents when the offense results in the death or disability of a parent. - S Prefiled
 * [HB 1941](hb/1941) - Providing for health home services for medicaid-eligible children with medically complex conditions. - H Prefiled
 * [HB 1937](hb/1937) - Requiring certain health care providers to report suspected victims of human trafficking to law enforcement. - H Prefiled